 Many people’s lives have been changed by adding a weighted blanket to their routine.
-From the reduction of stress, to recuperating from last sleep, there is a myriad of benefits to using one.
+From the reduction of stress, to recuperating from lost sleep, there is a myriad of benefits to using one.

-If you have tried numerous therapies to get your sleep back without success, then I hope the answer lies in something as simple as using one of the blankets from this list.
+If you have tried numerous therapies to get your sleep back without success, then I hope the answer lies in something as simple as using one of the top pick blankets from this list.

 If you have any questions about these blankets, or others, please feel free to reach out by leaving a message in the comment box below.